ryn3/last-spotify/README.md

 Then input a single tag (for the purposes of this app, this is the equivalent of genre/subgenre) to tell the app which tag to put into the playlist.
 Continuing from the above inputs, the tag 'classical' will retrieve scrobbles containing the tag 'classical' from 6/1/19 to 7/1/19.

-**I've chosen to use artist tags, as I've found that these tags usually have more accurate and precise information on the inidividual track genre/subgenre.
+**I've chosen to use artist tags, as I've found that these tags usually have more accurate and precise information on the individual track genre/subgenre.
 For example, "Tea Leaf Dancers" by Flying Lotus will return artist tags from the artist, Flying Lotus.**